mehmers/myArray/README.md

 # myArray
-An class for pushing and removing elements from arrays also that checks something in arrays.
+A class for pushing and removing elements from arrays also checks something in arrays.